 Gifting Assets Before Death

 There may be certain reasons that persons opt to gift their property and assets while they are still alive as opposed to waiting until death.
-Minimizing tax liability may be a consideration in determining whether to give away money during life or at death, but pre-death transfers open up the door to the same types of disputes as transfers made at the time of death.
+Minimizing tax liability may be a consideration in gifting property before death, but pre-death transfers open up the door to the same types of disputes as transfers made at the time of death.
 In addition to challenging transfers that occur at death, it is also possible to set aside improper transfers made during life, or by beneficiary designation.

 Similar to gifting property and assets before death, transfers made during life may be voidable on the grounds of undue influence, lack of testamentary capacity, fraud, or duress.
-Our attorneys work with clients by reviewing the gifts before death rules and determining the efficacy of such pre-death transfers, and should there be some question as to the validity of the transfer, will work hard to protect the client’s interests in the outcome.
+Our Vero Beach attorneys work with clients by reviewing the gifts before death rules and determining the efficacy of such pre-death transfers, and should there be some question as to the validity of the transfer, will work hard to protect the client’s interests in the outcome.

 Working with an attorney can help build the case you need to prove that the family member or individual presenting the pre-death transfer was not in the right state of mind at the time of the transfer.

-In cases such as this, our attorneys will work with you to identify the true intent of the transfer, if any, and then seek to perform discovery around the circumstances that led to the alleged improper transfer.
+In cases such as above, our attorneys will work with you to identify the true intent of the transfer of property before death, if any, and then seek to perform discovery around the circumstances that led to the alleged improper transfer.
 In looking at the totality of the circumstances, we can unearth the truth behind such pre-death transfers to clarify the validity of the transfer.